WICG/declarative-partial-updates/patching-explainer.md

 ##### Range markers

 Don't support `contentmethod=append` and instead support this use case using [markers](#streaming-to-non-element-ranges).
-To append, one would target two markers with no content between them originally.
+To "append", target two markers with no content between them are used.
 For multiple appends, each patch would need to insert an additional marker for the next patch to target.

 <details>
 <summary>The patches uses two markers to "emulate" append:</summary>